High Commission of Sri Lanka, Canberra

 The High Commission of Sri Lanka in Canberra is the diplomatic mission of Sri Lanka to Australia.
 The high commission is also accredited to Fiji, New Zealand, Papua New Guinea and Vanuatu.
-The current high commissioner is Somasundaram Skandakumar.
-His immediate predecessor was Admiral Thisara Samarasinghe, the former Commander of the Sri Lanka Navy.
+The current high commissioner is Mrs Yasoja Gunasekara (from April 2025) The predecessors were Mrs. Chitranganee Wagiswara, Mr. Somasundaram Skandakumar and Admiral Thisara Samarasinghe, the former Commander of the Sri Lanka Navy.